Faltenreich/SkeletonLayout/README.md

-shimmerColor | color | Color of the animated shimmer (defaults to #d5d5d5) shimmerDurationInMillis | integer | Duration in milliseconds for one shimmer animation interval (defaults to 2000) shimmerDirection | enum | Direction of animated shimmer itemCount | integer | Item count for Skeleton adapter (RecyclerView only, defaults to 3)
+shimmerColor | color | Color of the animated shimmer (defaults to #d5d5d5) shimmerDurationInMillis | integer | Duration in milliseconds for one shimmer animation interval (defaults to 2000) shimmerDirection | enum | Direction of animated shimmer shimmerAngle | integer | Angle in degrees for animated shimmer itemCount | integer | Item count for Skeleton adapter (RecyclerView only, defaults to 3)

 ### FAQ